 It is an English Heritage property so if you are a member (like us) you get in for free at Dover Castle and over 400 other historic properties.
 Click here for more information on English Heritage membership.

 If you are not a UK resident, you can get a 9-day or 16-day single or family English Heritage Overseas Visitor Pass.
 Click here for more information on the English Heritage Visitor Pass.

 You may also be able to find discounted tickets here.

 English Heritage occasionally holds special events at the Castle where there might be an additional charge which is not waived for English Heritage members.
 When we went they had a jousting event going on, so we had to pay £6 each, even though we had no plans to see the jousting.

 Dover Castle is such a historically significant place that I do feel it is worth the price of admission.
 I wouldn’t recommend going to Dover Castle for a short visit if you are not an English Heritage member.
-You need at least five hours to see Dover Castle.
 In all honesty, I am not sure it is possible to fully explore the castle in one visit.
 There are so many different points of interest to visit and they also had several interesting exhibits.
 As an English Heritage member, it is nice to know that I can go back and see more.

 If you are on a tight budget, there are other castles in the area (Walmer and Deal) that aren’t as expensive, but they are significantly smaller.
 Another option could be to visit the White Cliffs of Dover since you only have to pay for parking.

 How Long Does it Take to Visit Dover Castle?